uhlik/blendmaxwell/readme.md

 ### features:

 * Works on Mac OS X, Linux and Windows
-* Compatible with Maxwell Render 3.2 (more precisely current beta 3.1.99.10) and Blender 2.76
+* Compatible with Maxwell Render 3.2 and Blender 2.76
 * UI as close to Maxwell Studio as possible
 * All renderable geometry (except Metaballs)
 * Object hierarchy (not renderable objects are removed unless they have renderable child objects)